MEET THE

 PURE AIR CONTROL SYSTEM

-The world’s first ventilation duct sterilization system using UVC and patented Control PLC Interface.
+The world’s first ventilation duct sterilization system using UV-C and patented Control PLC Interface.

 1